 Jasmine is the Statewide Prevention Coordinator for the Ohio Alliance to End Sexual Violence.
 Through her work, she is the statewide resource on primary prevention of sexual violence and supports all Ohio Department of Health funded Rape Prevention Education Programs with technical assistance and trainings.
 She is a trained facilitator in media literacy through the New Mexico Media Literacy Project, as well as the Technology of Participation (ToP)® Group Facilitation Methods through the ToP Trainer Network.
 In addition to her expertise on prevention, she is a long-time advocate for sexual violence survivors volunteering with her local rape crisis program.

-Becky is the Statewide Outreach Manager for the Ohio Alliance to End Sexual Violence.
-Her role is to provide training and technical assistance to rape crisis advocates and allied professionals, and to develop, publish and distribute resources and communications, including newsletters, fact sheets, manuals, etc. Becky is a passionate advocate for sexual assault survivors, serving over 600 survivors in the past ten years.
+Becky is the Communications Coordinator for the Ohio Alliance to End Sexual Violence.
+Her role is to develop, publish and distribute resources and communications, including newsletters, fact sheets, manuals, and social media communications.
+Additionally, Becky provides technical assistance, best practices, and support to rape crisis programs and adovocates.
+Becky is a survivor of sexual violence and a passionate advocate, serving over 600 survivors in the past ten years.
 Starting in victim services as a volunteer, she worked for a local rape crisis center for seven years, four of them as Program Director.
 She holds Bachelor’s degrees in Psychology and Health Promotion from Miami University in Oxford, OH, certification in the Management of Volunteer Programs from the Cincinnati Association of Volunteer Administrators, and is an accomplished grant writer and trainer.

 Rosa received her BA from Mount Vernon Nazarene University in 2004.
 She is from the Dominican Republic and has lived in the States most of her life.
 She is a single parent of 2 outstanding teenagers.
 After over 15 years of experience working in Corporate America as a Bilingual Education Consultant, her passion to be more involved in the community, advocate and educate on social and health issues empowered her to move into the non-profit arena as a Workforce Program Coordinator and Career Consultant.
 She joined the OAESV team in July 2013.
 Rosa has been a Spanish Advocate for CRCC for over 2 years; she serves in the Cleveland Fair Housing Board, Amiga Unidas (Metro Health) Volunteer and is very active with the Spanish Pentecostal Churches of the Midwestern Region, where she is the Community Outreach Coordinator.